google/play-instant-unity-plugin/README.md

  * Import the .unitypackage by clicking the Unity IDE menu option _Assets > Import package > Custom Package_ and importing all items.

 ## Unity Editor Features
-After import there will be a “PlayInstant” menu in Unity providing several options described below.
+After import there will be a "PlayInstant" menu in Unity providing several options described below.

 ### Build Settings...
 Opens a window that enables switching between "Installed" and "Instant" development modes.
 Switching to "Instant" performs the following changes: